 The Fund is not actively managed by traditional methods.
-Therefore, if positions in the Index Commodity are declining in value, the Fund will not close out such positions, except in connection with a change in the composition or weighting of the Index.
+Therefore, if positions in any one or more of the Index Commodities are declining in value, the Fund will not close out such positions, except in connection with a change in the composition or weighting of the Index.
 The Managing Owner seeks to cause the net asset value of the Fund to track the Index during periods in which the Index is flat or declining as well as when the Index is rising.